Walmart Inc.

 Although other companies report their free cash flow, numerous methods may exist for calculating a company's free cash flow.
 As a result, the method used by management to calculate our free cash flow may differ from the methods used by other companies to calculate their free cash flow.

-The following table sets forth a reconciliation of free cash flow, a non-GAAP financial measure, to net cash provided by operating activities, which we believe to be the GAAP financial measure most directly comparable to free cash flow, as well as information regarding net cash used in investing activities and net cash used in financing activities.
+The following table sets forth a reconciliation of free cash flow, a non-GAAP financial measure, to net cash provided by operating activities, which we believe to be the GAAP financial measure most directly comparable to free cash flow, as well as information regarding net cash used in investing activities and net cash provided by financing activities.

 Net cash used in investing activities(1)